 Of course, avoiding these 4 triggers can require a person having his or her guard up at all times.
 There certain times a person just has to bend over.
 Or a sound might cause one to turn the head quickly without thinking about it.
 There has to be a better way.

 Upper Cervical Chiropractic and Vertigo

-Evidence continues to mount showing that upper cervical chiropractic can help to reduce the frequency and severity of vertigo.
-In one recent study, a patient with vertigo due to Meniere’s disease saw complete resolution of this and other symptoms.
+Evidence continues to mount showing that upper cervical chiropractic can help to reduce the frequency and severity of spinning sensation.
+In one recent study, a patient with vertigo due to Meniere’s disease saw a complete resolution of this and other symptoms.
 In another study, 80% of patients experienced complete relief of vertigo, and the other 20% experienced a significant severity reduction.
 These studies really encourage anyone with vertigo to see an upper cervical chiropractor.